 Nearby Washington, DC, offers students access to some of the world's great institutions.
 Students may participate in seminars and internships and use archives and collections available at research institutions such as the Smithsonian, the Folger Shakespeare Library, the Library of Congress, and the National Archives.
 DC's numerous non-profits, think tanks, and government contractors also provide excellent opportunities for those seeking internships or other experiential learning.
 In addition, George Mason University participates in the Consortium of Universities of the Washington Metropolitan Area, cooperating in graduate course offerings and library facilities with American University, Catholic University, Georgetown University, Howard University, Marymount University, Trinity College, and the University of Maryland.
 Students may take up to 6 graduate credits at these other institutions while earning Mason credit and paying Mason tuition.

 Most Mason graduate courses meet once per week for 2 hours 40 minutes, either in the late afternoon (4:30-7:10 PM) or evening (7:20-10 PM) in order to accommodate students with work or teaching commitments during the day.
 The two Interdisciplinary Studies core courses always meet on Wednesday nights.
-Most Mason graduate courses are held on the Fairfax campus, but some (particularly those offered by the Schar School) will meet on the Arlington campus.
+Most Mason graduate courses are held on the Fairfax campus, but some (particularly those offered by the Schar School) will meet on the Mason Square campus.